OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-appimage-convert/convert-appimage.md

 ```

 `.uab` or `.layer` file verification
-The exported `.uab` or `.layer` needs to be installed and verified. install the layer file and run the application, you can refer to: [Install the application](../ll-cli/install.md)
+The exported `.uab` or `.layer` files need to be installed and verified.
+Install the layer files and run the application.
+You can refer to: [Install the application](../ll-cli/install.md)